Scheduling Texts (“Send Later”) Using Email to Text

 Step 1.
 Compose your text message

-In the To: field, enter the recipient’s mobile number followed by @textbetter.com, for example:
+- In the To: field, enter the recipient’s mobile number followed by @textbetter.com

 Step 2.
 Schedule your message